emagiz/emdocs/mds/microlearning/crashcourse-platform-design-creating-a-message-definition.md

 - String: a sequence of characters
 - Integer: a numeric type of attribute
-- Decimal: a numeric type with a non round character.
+- Decimal: a numeric type with a non-round character.
 - Boolean: represents the values true and false
 - DateTime: is used for values that contain both date and time
 - Enumeration: a set of distinct values.
 Only those values are accepted for this attribute

-When choosing the option confidential to a attribute and pressing save the attribute will be added to the entity in the canvas with a lock icon in front of it.
+When choosing the option confidential to an attribute and pressing save the attribute will be added to the entity in the canvas with a lock icon in front of it.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--complete-entity.png"></p>

 ### 3.3 Create a relationship between entities

 A single entity is normally not the case.
-In a message definition you mostly see a set of entities that are related to each other.
+In a message definition, you mostly see a set of entities that are related to each other.
-When mannually adding all the entities and attributes for your message definition the next step is to define the relation between the entities.
+When manually adding all the entities and attributes for your message definition the next step is to define the relationship between the entities.

 To add a relation between two entities you always start from the element that is the child of the parent.
 The setting of a relationship will be done via drag and drop from child to parent.